arduino/docs-content/content/hardware/09.kits/maker/plug-and-make-kit/datasheet/datasheet.md

 <div style="text-align:justify;">
 The Plug and Make Kit, featuring the Arduino UNO R4 WiFi, offers a seamless and user-friendly introduction to IoT and electronics.
 With its extensive array of modular sensors and components, this kit is designed to simplify project development and enhance learning experiences.
 The I2C Qwiic cable connectivity ensures quick and easy customization of your projects, making it an ideal choice for a variety of applications.
 Below are some examples of how this kit can be utilized:

 - **Smart Home Automation:** Utilize the kit to build smart home devices that can monitor and control various environmental factors.
 With sensors for temperature, humidity, and movement, create a system that automates climate control, security, and lighting.
-The onboard WiFi allows for remote monitoring and control through the Arduino IoT Cloud or other third-party services.
+The onboard Wi-Fi® allows for remote monitoring and control through the Arduino Cloud or other third-party services.

 - **Environmental Monitoring:** Leverage the kit's sensors to develop a comprehensive environmental monitoring system.
 Measure and track data such as air quality, temperature, and humidity levels.
 The kit's modular design facilitates effortless expansion with additional sensors, providing the flexibility to adapt to evolving project requirements.
 Data can be logged and analyzed through the Arduino IoT Cloud, providing real-time insights and alerts.